• Skip to primary navigation

 Araceli let me stay with her family, including her mother, brother, sister, and cousins.
 I was lucky enough to meet all the family.

 Me enjoying a meal at the world-famous Restaurante Arroyo.
-I found leaving a tip in Mexico is not a rule, but it’s generous and goes a long way in Mexico.
+I found leaving a tip in Mexico is not a rule, but it’s generous and goes a long way.

 I got a new taste of the life of a local in Mexico City.
 This was in the form of eating dinner out of the back of an abandoned VW Beetle on the street.